 A blood transfusion is when blood is put into the body.
-During a blood transfusion, you receive donated blood through one of your blood vessels.
+During a blood transfusion, you get donated blood through one of your blood vessels.
 A needle is put into a vein, often in the arm.
-The needle is attached to a thin, flexible tube called a catheter.
-This is called an intravenous line, or IV.
+The needle is attached to a thin, flexible tube (catheter).
+This is called an IV (intravenous) line.
 Blood is sent into your vein through this IV line.

 Your blood has several parts.
 Plasma is the liquid part of your blood.
 It’s made of water, proteins, clotting factors, hormones, and other substances.

 Your blood also contains white blood cells.
-These help the body fight infection.
+These larger cells help the body fight infection.

-And your blood contains smaller cells called platelets.
+And your blood contains cells even smaller than red blood cells called platelets.
 These help the blood clot.
 Proteins called clotting factors also help your blood clot.
 Without these, your body can’t stop bleeding from even a tiny wound.